graduateclimateconference/gcc2022/logistics.md

 On Sunday, there will be transportation ready at the conclusion of the conference at 12:30 PM to take attendees back to the Seattle-Tacoma airport (drop off by 3 PM) and the UW campus in Seattle (expected drop off by 3:45 PM).

-For those interested in hiking on Sunday afternoon, we will provide any necessary transportation to the hike.
-Transportation will also be provided after the hike to take attendees back to the Seattle-Tacoma airport (drop off by 8 PM) and the UW campus in Seattle (expected drop off by 8:45 PM).
+For those joining on the Sunday hike at Mt.
+Rainier, transportation will be provided from Pack Forest to Mt.
+Rainier National Park [Henry M Jackson Memorial Visitor Center at Paradise](https://www.nps.gov/mora/planyourvisit/hours.htm){:target="_blank"}. __Dropoff at the visitor center will be around 2:00 pm, and pick up will be at the same location by 5:00 pm after the hike.
+The bus will drive directly to the Seattle-Tacoma airport for dropoff by 8:00 pm, followed by a final dropoff at UW Seattle at 8:45 pm.__

 # Arriving before Friday morning?